Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Details of Diffraction From a 'Small' Reflector

 \section{Details of Diffraction From a 'Small' Reflector}

-In the calculation of (1) or (\ref{eqnE}), an effective source Fresnel-diffracts through a small aperture for any reflector.
-The diffraction angle is larger for the lower frequencies, section S.IV, giving the wider region of increased signal level at lower frequencies.
-In the paper, we identified three regimes for reflectors in section III.B: the near-field, the transition region, and the far-field region.
+In the calculation of (1) or (2), an effective source Fresnel-diffracts through a small aperture for any reflector.
+The diffraction angle is larger for the lower frequencies (Section S.IV) giving the wider region of increased signal level at lower frequencies.
+In the paper, we identified three regimes for reflectors in Section III.B: the near-field, the transition region, and the far-field region.
 Therefore, what we mean by a small reflector is dependent on both the frequency and distance away from the reflector in addition to the actual reflector size.
-These regions are characterized by: near-field - resembling back-to-back NLoS/LoS transitions with a region in the middle having oscillations about a constant value (a 'flat top'), transition - having large sidelobes and no flat top, and far-field - with broad peaks with smaller sidelobes, see the description and figure references in section III.B and Fig. \ref{SmallReflector}.
+These regions are characterized by: near-field - resembling back-to-back NLoS/LoS transitions with a region in the middle having oscillations about a constant value (a 'flat top') with steep, monotonic edges (unless there is multipath fading present), transition - having large sidelobes and no flat top, and far-field - with broad peaks with smaller sidelobes, see the description and figure references in Section III.B and Fig. \ref{SmallReflector}.
 We investigate some of these aspects here.
+Note that multipath fading can insert some oscillations into the response, as we show in [SM \S VIII].
 The regime of the reflector impacts the predictive capabilities of the sub-6 GHz signals for the mmWave signals.
-As for the LoS/NLoS transition, distance of the mobile's path from the reflector has the largest influence on the threshold delay, as it changes the reflection regime.
-The sidelobes of the transition region can make prediction difficult, but examples seem to indicate that the sidelobes on the sub-6 GHz signal are larger and trigger the change sufficiently in advance.
+The sidelobes of the transition region can make prediction difficult, but examples seem to indicate that the sidelobes on the sub-6 GHz signal are larger and trigger the change sufficiently in advance of those of the mmWave, when both are in the transition region.
+When the sidelobes are not large enough, the main lobe is also wider at lower frequencies, Fig. \ref{SingleReflect}, so early warning is maintained.
+As for the LoS/NLoS transition discussed in the last section, distance of the mobile's path from the reflector has the largest influence on the threshold delay, as it is one of the three primary instigators of changes in the reflection regime.
+As evident in (4) and discussed quantitatively below, the other factors are the frequency and the size of the reflector.
+Larger reflectors have a reflection/diffraction pattern that is large, strong, and has edges similar to the LoS/NLoS transition over a much greater distance from the reflector than the reflection/diffraction pattern of a physically smaller reflector.
+The smaller the reflector, the closer to that reflector one has to place the path to see a qualitatively similar channel amplitude plot.
+The latter results from the angle-dependence of two aspects of the reflector: the reflector size (with smaller size producing a larger angle) and the angle of edge diffraction (as a LoS/NLoS transition), such as discussed previously in Section S.IV.
+The competition results in the conversion of the pattern from near-field through transition to the far-field regime with distance from the reflector.
+Of course, the larger distance from a reflector means the pattern is much weaker and more spread out, although the sidelobe relative amplitudes and shape of the peak would qualitatively resemble that of a smaller reflector on a closer path.